Skip to main content

 Cluster Analysis

-This technique assigns a set of individual people into groups called clusters on the basis of one or more responses, so that respondents within the same cluster are in some sense closer or more similar to one another than to respondents that were grouped into a different cluster.
+This segmentation technique assigns a set of individual people into groups called clusters based on their responses in the survey, so that respondents within the same cluster are in some sense closer or more similar to one another than to respondents that were grouped into a different cluster.

 Correspondence Analysis

-This is a statistical visualisation method for picturing the associations between rows (image, attitudes) and columns (brands, products, segments, etc) of a two-way contingency table.
-It allows us to display brand images (and/or consumer attitudes towards brands) related to each brand covered in this survey in a joint space that is easy to understand.
-The significance of the relationship between a brand and its associated image is measured using the Chi-square test.
-If two brands have similar response patterns regarding their perceived images, they are assigned similar scores on underlying dimensions and will then be displayed close to each other in the perceptual map.
+The significance of the relationship between a brand and its associated attribute, for example, is measured using the Chi-square test.
+If two brands show similar patterns regarding their associated attributes, they are assigned similar scores on underlying dimensions and will be displayed close to each other in the perceptual map.

 CHAID Analysis